Danny-Heijnen/study-projects/README.md

 Step 3: Introduce a player object with health and a potion to gain back health.

-Learning goals: Working with objects and UML diagrams for objects
+Learning goals: Working with objects and UML diagrams for objects.

+Step 4: Use separate text files for the rooms and several texts like the introduction.

+Learning goals: Basic file handling and working some more with lists and objects.